NVIDIA/nv-shmem/README.md

 directory will be used.
 Override this file in your platform recipe file based on the requirement.

+If you need to add new property to existing metric

+- Identify the namespace
+- Verify the object path and add if new object paths is necessary
+- Update Property in the identfied section

+If you need to add a new namespace

+- Update namespace and size in [shm_mapping.json](#shared-memory-mapping-json) file
+- Add a new entry in `shm_namespace_config.json` file with namespace, object path keyword and property details

 An example of this configuration file is given below.

 ```ascii